A closer look

 Public charities are dedicated to serving the public good by carrying out charitable, educational, religious, scientific, or other philanthropic activities.

-Donors might consider starting a nonprofit organization if they are deeply passionate about a specific cause and want to have a direct and sustained impact on addressing that issue.
-We often caution clients considering establishing a public charity, however, that such an endeavor requires full-time dedication and constant fundraising to meet the IRS “public support” test, all of which requires considerable human resources, whether paid or volunteer, beyond the founder to support the organization.
+Donors might consider starting a nonprofit organization if they are deeply passionate about a specific cause and want to have a direct and sustained impact.
+However, such an endeavor should be carefully evaluated as it requires full-time dedication and constant fundraising to meet the IRS “public support” test, all of which requires staff, whether paid or volunteer.

 Private operating foundations are advantageous for donors who prefer a hands-on approach to their philanthropy.
 They are well suited to donors interested in funding, staffing, and operating their own charitable initiative(s).
 Private operating foundations are not subject to any benchmarks for fundraising.
 While they can accept donations from various sources, they may also be funded in full by a single family.